parthbhatt268/api-brain-stack/README.md

 # Brain Stack — API

+---

+## Project

+Today's students don't follow a linear learning path.
+They constantly consume content across YouTube, Reddit, Instagram, TikTok, GitHub, and countless articles, jumping between AI research, guitar tutorials, and gardening tips.
+But none of it sticks.
+It disappears into forgotten bookmarks and saved posts that never get revisited.
+Students have no visibility into what they are actually building and no clarity on whether they are gravitating toward AI, music, or something else entirely.

+Brain Stack gives that scattered learning a home.
+When something interesting shows up while scrolling, users hit the share button and send it straight to Brain Stack.
+It handles everything from there: extracting content from videos, posts, or articles, classifying it into the right category, and placing it onto a personal knowledge graph that grows with every save.
+That graph can be searched at any point, turning random media consumption into a visible career trajectory the student is building on their own terms.

+---

+## Outcome

+**Clarity on direction** — as a student's graph grows, patterns emerge.
+The categories with the most nodes are the ones they keep coming back to.
+Brain Stack makes those interests visible, so a student can see their own career trajectory taking shape instead of guessing at it.

+**Instant recall through semantic search** — a student can ask a natural language question like _"that video about training neural networks"_ and the app finds the right node using vector similarity, even if the query shares no words with the original content.

+**Zero friction to save** — a student shares a URL and walks away.
+AI handles classification, subcategory, source detection, and summary automatically.
+The knowledge graph builds itself.

+**Secured behind Google** — every node and search is private to the student.
+Signing in with Google keeps the entire knowledge base protected and persistent across every device.

+---

 The Express backend for Brain Stack, a personal knowledge graph that lets you save, classify, and semantically search content from across the web.

 ---